Category Archives

 The Day After Thanksgiving, on the Norman Course at Mission Hills Resort, PRC.

-It’s been a decade since this piece was published in the print edition of LINKS Magazine, under an original headline that, as I recall, played on the “China Syndrome” trope.
+It’s been a decade since this piece was published in the print edition of LINKS Magazine, under an original headline that played on the “China Syndrome” trope.
 I recently ran across it online.
 So I’ve shared it here, 10 years down the road.

 Almost immediately upon publication of this feature, President Xi Jinping started calling out golf as a tool of corrupt bourgeoise elites.
 At the time, many observers viewed this rhetoric as merely opportunistic.
 After all, the mainland Chinese course- and player-development markets were booming.
 Golf had just been designated an Olympic sport — and the Chinese LOVE Olympic sports.
 Surely golf wasn’t in any real trouble there.
 Surely this was Xi scoring political points.
 Surely this anti-golf rhetoric would pass.

-So I poured myself into a cab, along with my big suitcase and golf clubs.
+Half in the bag, I poured myself into a cab along with my big suitcase and golf clubs.
 It was 15 minutes to the bus station.
 Yet upon our arrival, it was clear the bus station was closed.
 I asked the guy where the border crossing might be.
 He nodded and dropped me 10 minutes up the road.
 After clearing customs, lugging my oversized bags up stairs and through tiny turnstiles, I emerged from the border facility to find the immediate environs completely devoid of taxis.
+And humans.

 Finally, I located not a cabbie but ‘a guy with a car.’
 Sometimes, in China and Southeast Asia, that’s preferable.
 He and I spent quite a while trying to communicate exactly where it was I wanted to go.
 For all its celebrity and sheer size, “Mission Hills” meant nothing to this fellow.
 Neither did “Dongguan” or “golf”.
 I resorted to swinging imaginary clubs, then showing him my golf clubs.
 This seemed to result in a measure of recognition.
 So I got into his car.